 8. Sri Lanka, $35/day

-Like many countries, Sri Lanka can be seen on a backpacker budget, or one can spend a small fortune there.
-The biggest kicker was the price of activities, such as safaris, and admission into the UNESCO World Heritage sites.
-With each running about $40-$50 per ticket, this made Sri Lanka more expensive to fully explore.
 That said, Sri Lanka can be done on closer to $30 per day on the days that you don’t pay for expensive activities.
-Food, transport, accommodation, and Internet are relatively cheap.
-One thing to note about transportation is that in some cases, taking a taxi / uber (in major cities) can be cheaper than renting a bike.
+Food, transport, accommodation, and the internet are relatively cheap.
+One thing to note about transportation is that in some cases, taking a taxi or Uber (in major cities) can be cheaper than renting a bike.
 Hiring a driver for the day can be as low as $5 per person if you can find people in your hostel to split the cost.
-The cheapest transportation is the train, which is delightful and IMO, the best way to travel through Sri Lanka.
+The cheapest transportation is the train, which is delightful and (IMO) the best way to travel through Sri Lanka.

-- Meals: $5 – $10 per day.
+- Meals: $5–10 per day.
 Some hostels provide breakfast

-- Accommodation: $8-$15 per night in a hostel
+- Accommodation: $8–15 per night in a hostel

-- SIM card with data: $2 for 1.5GB with 30-day validity.
-Yes, it is that cheap!
+- SIM card with data: $2 for 1.5GB with 30-day validity (yes, it is that cheap!)

-9. Nepal, $30/day ($15/day if trekking)
+9. Nepal, $25/day ($15/day if trekking)

-Nepal is a very cheap country to travel through, with most food, accommodation, and transport running at just a few dollars if you eat, sleep, and travel using local options.
-For food, while I never seem to get any stomach problems eating street food, street food in Nepal does not have the best reputation.
-You can get cheap and delicious home-cooked meals in local-run small cafes though.
-Be very mindful when you book your accommodation online, as big corporations have taken over local homestays and turned them into boutique hotels and resorts.
-The “local guesthouses” you’ve booked may very well be part of a big hotel chain.
+Be very mindful when you book your accommodation online, as big corporations have taken over homestays and turned them into boutique hotels and resorts, so the “local guesthouses” you’ve booked may very well be part of a big hotel chain.
 I suggest booking the first couple of nights online, and looking for accommodation from real local guesthouses when you arrive.

 If you end up trekking, as long as you do so independently and avoid Mt.
 Everest itself, which costs tens of thousands of dollars, you can travel for as cheap as $10 per day on food and accommodation at the lower elevations, and closer to $20 USD at higher elevations on popular routes like the Annapurna Circuit.

-- Meals: $5 – $10 per day.
+- Meals: $5–10 per day.
 Some hostels provide breakfast.

-- Accommodation: $7-$12 per night in a local guesthouse
+- Accommodation: $7–12 per night in a local guesthouse

-- SIM card with data: $3 for 1.25GB with 30-day validity.
-Yes, it is that cheap!
+- SIM card with data: $3 for 1.25GB with 30-day validity (yes, it is that cheap!)

 – Read More –